curious-containers/curious-containers.github.io/_docs/020-red-format.md

 If you want to use files or directories as input for an experiment in a RED file, you have to use so-called RED connectors.
 RED connectors for [input-files](/docs/red-connectors-input-files) and [input-directories](/docs/red-connectors-input-directories) exist, supporting a variety of protocols.
 If the available connectors do not suit you, you can implement your own in Python and easily integrate them with the [CC plugin API for connectors](/docs/developing-custom-connectors).

 Input-connectors are executed before the actual program to download files and directories to the container file-system.
-The download paths are provided to the programm command TODOas CLI arguments (see section [cli](#cli)).
+The download paths are provided to the programm command as CLI arguments (see section [cli](#cli)).

 A connector is implemented as Python class included in a Python module.
 The location of the module must be included in the `PYTHONPATH` evironment variable.
 The can be achieved by installing the module via `pip` or by adding the path manually.
 Module and class must be specified under the `pyModule` and `pyClass` keywords respectively.
 The information provided under `access` depends on the connector.